snac-cooperative/snac_eac_cpf_utils/readme.md

 /Users/mst3k/bin/saxon9he.jar or for Linux /home/mst3k/bin/saxon9he.jar.
 When you install saxons9he.jar,
 please put it in ~/bin, otherwise you must edit saxon.sh to reflect the correct location.

-After download, these will be typical commands:
+After downloading Saxon, these will be typical commands:

     mkdir ~/bin
     cd ~/bin